About heterosexuality, homosexuality & bisexuality

 include the sex that an individual focuses their amorous thoughts, their erotic

 sexual orientation.
-They may be sexually active or celibate.
+It exists whether a person is sexually active or celibate.

 Some religious and social conservatives define "sexual orientation"